martmannupb/AmoebotSim-2.0/Documentation/user_guide/dev/creation.md

 ## Algorithm File Structure

-Double-click on the generated algorithm file to open it in your IDE.
+Find the generated algorithm file in `Assets/Code/Algorithms` using the Project window and double-click it to open it in your IDE.
 The file contains a blank algorithm template in which all optional features are commented out.
 In the following, we will go through the structure of this file and explain the meaning of each component.

 ### The Algorithm Class

-The largest part of the file is the algorithm class: A class with the name you entered in the Algorithm Generator which inherits from [Particle Algorithm][1].
+The largest part of the file is the algorithm class: A class with the name you entered in the Algorithm Generator which inherits from [ParticleAlgorithm][1].
-The [Particle Algorithm][1] class is the base class for all Amoebot algorithms and provides the API for defining the Amoebot's state and behavior.
+The [ParticleAlgorithm][1] class is the base class for all Amoebot algorithms and provides the API for defining the Amoebot's state and behavior.

 #### Properties